ADR-010: Persistent ObjectStore — on-disk format

 The format’s goals, in priority order:

-- No internal pointers.
+capacity_objectsslots — a singleforloop with a statically-known bound, matching the formal-verification shape. - No internal pointers between records.
 Records do not reference other records by offset.
 Corruption localizes to one slot.
-Defragmentation is not a thing — there is nothing to defrag.
+Defragmentation is not a thing.

 - Content-addressed deduplication preserved.
 Same content hash → same slot.

 putis idempotent at the format level, matching theObjectStoretrait contract. - Forward-compatible with ML-DSA signatures.
-The record header reserves space for a 3293-byte post-quantum signature.
-The current Ed25519 signature field occupies the first 64 bytes; the remainder is reserved.
-The format version gate (
+The record header reserves space for a post-quantum signature tail.
+The current Ed25519 signature occupies the first 64 bytes of the

 Decision

-LBA 1..
-Record slots, each slot = 2 blocks
+LBA cambio_slot_region_lba..
+CambiObject slots, each slot = 2 blocks

-slot i = header block + content block
+slot i = header block + reserved tail block

-The superblock declares the total slot capacity.
-There is no on-disk free-map: a slot is free iff its header block magic is not ARCOREC1.
+A slot is free iff its header block magic is not ARCOREC2.
 Mount scans every slot’s header block; occupied headers are validated and added to the in-memory index.
-The O(n) scan is the price paid for dropping the free-map and making recovery stateless.
+Content bytes are not in the slot region — they live in the substrate’s shared data region (per ADR-031

 | Offset | Size | Field | Notes |